November 25, 2025

 Example:

-Let’s say we want to examine the effect of gun laws on gun violence across countries:
+Let’s say we want to examine the effect of laws restricting gun ownership on gun violence across countries:

 What are some factors that might affect strictness of gun regulation and gun violence?